 Following her retirement from the NAU presidency, Dr. Lovett became president of the American Association for Higher Education.
 In that role, she advocated for expanded access to higher education, diversity in curriculum and staffing, and effective use of technology in instruction and institutional operations.

 Since her days in the Washington, D.C. area, Dr. Lovett has advised and worked with appointed and elected officials on issues of higher education policy.
-In the 1990’s, she collaborated with several governors of western states on the creation of Western Governors’ University, one of the first online universities in the world and, to date, the only accredited university that awards baccalaureate and master’s degrees based on demonstration of competency rather than accumulation of credit hours.
+In the 1990’s, she collaborated with several governors of western states on the creation of Western Governors’ University, one of the first online universities in the world and, to date, the only American accredited university that awards baccalaureate and master’s degrees based on demonstration of competency rather than accumulation of credit hours.
 Since 2005 Dr. Lovett has assisted colleagues at the City University of New York with several projects, including senior executive searches.

-Dr. Lovett has served as Founding Trustee of Western Governors University, as trustee of Thunderbird, The School of Global Management, and as Scholar-in-Residence at the American Council of Trustees and Alumni.
+Dr. Lovett has served as Founding Trustee of Western Governors University, as Trustee of Thunderbird, The School of Global Management, and as Scholar-in-Residence at the American Council of Trustees and Alumni.

 During her years in Flagstaff and Phoenix, Arizona, she served as vice chair of the B&L Charitable Foundation, established by her late husband, Benjamin F. Brown IV, to support social service and arts organizations, among them the Phoenix Symphony, the Scottsdale Center for the Arts, and AWEE [Arizona Women’s Education & Employment, Inc.].
 Dr. Lovett also assisted the Hopi Indian Tribe to establish the Hopi Education Endowment Fund; in 2020 she was elected again to the Fund’s Board of Directors.
 She also served on the Board of Arizona Blue Cross Blue Shield, Inc.